 What that means is that the resulting data is inaccurate, which causes a chain reaction, giving all stakeholders the wrong asset information - information they'll be using to make critical decisions around asset management.

-Often the decision to move to asset management software occurs when an organization realises the value of robust asset data and the risk of data corruption.
+Often the decision to move to asset management software occurs when an organisation realises the value of robust asset data and the risk of data corruption.
 They realise they aren't able to rely on the data for decision-making which means their decisions won’t be effective for maximising asset use and reducing waste.

 When this happens, one of the first steps will be to 'cleanse' that data.
 In other words, you start as you mean to go on - with high-quality, high-integrity data that is in itself an asset.
 In addition to the number of benefits that come with using an asset management solution, there's an unintended benefit of having all your data 'cleaned'.
 Although this process can take time - depending on the complexity of the data and how much there is of it - it's not a difficult one but it does require focused and dedicated resources.

-If an organization does have well-structured and uncompromised data, then the move is a simple one.
+If an organisation does have well-structured and uncompromised data, then the move is a simple one.
 An automated process is run over that data, which is then aligned with the systems configuration, and loaded into the system - and the job is done.

 Moving to asset management software is a structured process, and an iterative one.
 It's best done in stages - not all at once - so that any problems can be identified and resolved at the outset rather than further down the track.

 Now is the time to remove the risks and challenges spreadsheets present.
-Organizations need to focus on how to harness technology to streamline their asset management processes so they can make the best and most effective decisions around them.
+Organisations need to focus on how to harness technology to streamline their asset management processes so they can make the best and most effective decisions around them.
 Maximising asset use and minimising waste is going to become increasingly important as we navigate the Covid-19 era, and investing in asset management software that ensures you have the highest-quality data available is the way to achieve that.

 Our monthly newsletter featuring asset management tips and insights, and the latest SPM Assets news.